West Coast Swing: An Appreciation

 The semantics at the next Level Four is what I like to think of as the level of team synergy where both partners have mastered execution of the "technicals" to the degree that the ongoing creativity becomes smoothly self-amplifying.
 It's where you start to see awesome peak performance by partners who are mutually "in the zone" operating at all the levels simultaneously.
 They're jamming.
 And it's an artistic level to relish if you're executing it or if you're carefully watching and understanding it.
 This is where it really gets addictive to do or to watch.

 Focusing in on that highest proficiency level, there's a certain threshold of technical skill which, when reached, you don't have to prove yourself anymore.
 On demand you can check all the technical boxes while ornamenting your artistic creation with style.
 The effort is still a huge challenge but you can afford to restrain from being overly baroque and concentrate instead on working toward what I might call a unique stylistic perfection.
 It's that intangible, personal projection that artists struggle to convey when they have full command of technique.
-That's where I look to see what speaks to me most when enjoying WCS as a watchable art form.
+That's where I look to see what speaks to me most when enjoying WCS as a watchable art form as performed by world-class artists.

 There is nothing new to seeing dance as a "language of bodily movement".
 That aspect of dance may have pre-dated the invention of spoken-sentence language.
 The Hula of the Pacific islanders comes to mind as a tradition of musical dance used in the expression of stories.
 Watch the following powerful performance of Kahiko Hula.
 It uses accompanying chant, traditional instruments, dance posture, and hand gesture to symbolically reinforce the story being dance-dramatized.
 Stay with this one; it's simply stunning (~5m):